 Museo a Cielo Abierto is my favorite place in Santiago to fuel my constant search for color.
 Nonetheless, many Chileans and tourists don’t know about this destination or the fact that it is easily reachable by metro.

 That would have to be the mural shown below, entitled “Señales de Vida” (“Signs of Life” in English) by artist and graphic designer, Ecos.
 This mural illustrates flora and fauna that are characteristic of Chile, including a puma, condor, and araucaria tree on the left side and a whale on the right.

-I recently explored Barrio Brasil and found the mural pictured below as I was walking one of the street directly off Plaza Brasil (you can find it on the map at the bottom of this post).
-I found myself drawn to this mural because of its many images representing different parts of Chile and its culture ranging from pre-Columbian times to present day.
+I recently explored Barrio Brasil and found the mural pictured below as I was walking one of the streets directly off Plaza Brasil (you can find it on the map at the bottom of this post).
+I found myself drawn to this mural because of its many images representing different parts of Chile and its culture, ranging from pre-Columbian times to the present day.

 Where is your favorite street art in Santiago?